Melania Trump May Stay In NYC Permanently, Nixing Move To White House [Report]

 — The Hill (@thehill) February 1, 2017

 Will Melania and Barron Trump stay in New York City permanently and do away with the idea of moving into the White House?
-The idea of Melania and Barron remaining at home instead of relocating to D.C. meant costly protection from the Secret Service and NYPD.
+The idea of Melania and Barron remaining at home instead of relocating to D.C. means costly protection from the Secret Service and NYPD.
 Moreover, parents of students attending Barron’s private school in Manhattan had their own concerns about changes it would bring at the facility.
-Since the inauguration it seems that a smoother routine has been implemented and traffic isn’t as snarled as it was in the months following the election.
+Since the inauguration, it seems that a smoother routine has been implemented and traffic isn’t as snarled as it was in the months following the election.

 Will First Lady Melania Trump choose to stay in New York City with Barron and not move to the White House?